sudarshansudarshan/cs503/Handbook.md

 - **Tests**: These will be proctored.

+### Credentials for flip learning portal.
+- Portal: students.masaischool.com
+- Email: The one that you used to register for the course.
+- Password: Use Forget password, and you'll get an email to enter a new password

 # Grading

 You are gauranteed to get a grade based on your absolute total as described below :